 Keep that last bit of information in mind.
 Cruise lines also make tremendous profits from their overpriced excursions and low-benefit, high-cost travel insurance programs.

-Someone who lives in your area and can provide you with catalogs
+Call the local chamber of commerce and ask for referrals.
+Someone who lives in your area and can provide you with catalogs.

 Super Mario lives on Royal Caribbean ships year-round.
 In a YouTube interview, he discussed how he books his trips.